mumoshu/versadep/README.md

 The downside of `Dockerfile` is that it is unable to run natively on non-linux machines, it isn't declarative and build instructions in Dockerfiles are not reusable.

-`versadep` strievs to solve the problem by filling the gap between your machine and docker containers.
+`versadep` strievs to solve this problem by filling the gap between your runtime environments, including machines and containers.

 That is, `versadep` fetches files and executables in a versioned manner, and generates any configuration files from templates, and it works on operating systems like macOS, Linux and probably Windows.